KomodoHQ/komododigital.co.uk-frontend/src/content/client-stories/isg/eight.md

 title: 'Bold Plans, A Bright Future'
 date: '2019-07-30'
 quotename: 'ROSS COONEY'
-quotetitle: 'CHEIF TECHNICAL OFFICER'
+quotetitle: 'CHIEF TECHNICAL OFFICER'
 quotecompany: 'IAMPROPERTY'
 quotecontent: '“We’ve been using Komodo on and off for 10 years and I can’t think of a better client reference than that” '
 quoteleft: false
-quoteimage: '../../images/casestudy/GICHD@3x.png'
+quoteimage: '../../images/casestudy/isg/ISG-Ross-Avatar@3x.png'
 ---

 Our team is excited to remain a part of iamproperty's future and look forward to continuing to help their team shape and build a market-leading technology platform.
 Our aim?
 To add a great deal more value.